ggez/ggez/docs/FAQ.md

 paths are not allowed!
 Also note that it expects the `resources/` directory to be beside the *executable*, not in the cargo root dir, which is annoying because cargo tends to put the executable in `target/debug/whatever`.
-You can add the cargo root dir to the lookup path by pulling it from the environment variable, see the examples for how.
-Sorry, there's no especially good way of doing it automatically;
+You can add the cargo root dir to the filesystem lookup path by pulling it from the environment variable, see the examples for how.
+Sorry, there's no especially good way of doing it automatically; we've tried.
-we've tried.

 If that doesn't help, call `Context::print_resource_stats()`.
 That should print out all the files it can find, and where it is finding